leomeyer/OpenHAT/openhatd/docs/plugins/automation/fritzbox_plugin.md

 Required.
 The password to use for the login.

 #### Timeout
 Optional.
 Timeout setting for communications in seconds.
-Defaults to 2 (this assumes a fast response if both devices are in the same local network).
+Defaults to 5 seconds (this assumes a fast response if both devices are in the same local network).

 #### Group
 Optional.
 The default group to use for the device ports.
+Can be overridden by the device port specification (see below).

+#### LogVerbosity
+Optional.
+The default log verbosity to use for the device ports.
 Can be overridden by the device port specification (see below).

 ### Device definition